afontainec/chinchay-docs/docs/middleware/access.md

   ### Return value

   * accesses: Array of javascript object.
-Where each javascript object represent a role.
+Where each javascript object represents a role.

   ### Examples